ItzSrujan/Nova_0.1/README.md

-# Nova: Your AI Voice Assistant
+# Nova: An Voice Assistant

 Nova is a Python-based voice assistant that performs tasks like opening websites, playing music, providing news, and more.
 Powered by speech recognition, text-to-speech, and OpenAI's GPT-3.5-turbo, Nova responds intelligently to your voice commands.